 More than 25,000 students are currently enrolled at the University of Potsdam, the University of Applied Sciences Potsdam, the Film University Babelsberg KONRAD WOLF, the University of Applied Sciences for Sport and Management and the University of Applied Sciences Clara Hoffbauer Potsdam.

 Since 1911 Potsdam has also been the cradle of film in Germany.
-In close proximity to the capital, directors and producers from Berlin find attractive, extraordinary, historical, architecturally valuable and appealing outdoor backdrops here.
+In close proximity to Berlin, the capital of Germany capital, directors and producers find attractive, extraordinary, historical, architecturally valuable and appealing outdoor backdrops here.
 Outstanding infrastructure, competent professionals, and the diversified array of film, television and multimedia offer innovative media firms very good opportunities for growth and teamwork.
 Talent learns film’s craft in the internationally recognized Film University Babelsberg KONRAD WOLF, the oldest film university in Germany.
 The university’s film festival “Sehsüchte” is by now the biggest student film festival in Europe.